Jupiter is getting harder to see low in the afterglow of sunset.

 Tuesday, September 5

 • Full Moon tonight (exactly full at 3:03 a.m. on the 6th EDT).
 After dark this evening, look for the Great Square of Pegasus balancing on one corner far to the Moon's upper left.
+Its upper-right side points down toward the Moon.
 Overhead, Deneb is taking over the role of zenith star from brighter Vega (as seen from mid-northern latitudes).

 Wednesday, September 6